A pile of badges

 Is neurodivergence a superpower?
 Why neurodiversity can be good for business

-According to ADHD Aware, around 15% of the population are thought to be neurodivergent.² People with ADHD are 500% more likely to become entrepreneurs and people with dyslexia are 230% more likely to.³ Perhaps it’s not surprising then that Sir Richard Branson, Jo Malone CBE, Johnnie Boden CBE — and our very own founder Holly Tucker MBE — are all neurodivergent (and their Conversations of Inspiration podcast episodes are a must listen on this subject).
+According to ADHD Aware, around 15% of the population are thought to be neurodivergent.² Furthermore, DIY Genius reported that an estimated 29% of entrepreneurs have ADHD and 35% are dyslexic.³ Perhaps it’s not surprising then that Sir Richard Branson, Jo Malone CBE, Johnnie Boden CBE — and our very own founder Holly Tucker MBE — are all neurodivergent (and their Conversations of Inspiration podcast episodes really are a must listen on this subject).
 Research shows that neurodivergent founders often outperform neurotypical founders.
 But why is that?

 The benefits of neurodivergent entrepreneurs: the pros of neurodiversity in retail